Linaro/lava/doc/v2/multinode.rst

-The submitted YAML includes a timeout value - in single node LAVA, this is applied to each individual action executed on the device under test (not for the entire job as a whole). i.e. the default timeout can be smaller than any one individual timeout used in the JSON or internally within LAVA.
+The submitted YAML includes a timeout value - in single node LAVA, this is applied to each individual action executed on the device under test (not for the entire job as a whole). i.e. the default timeout can be smaller than any one individual timeout used in the YAML or internally within LAVA.

 In Multi-Node LAVA, this timeout is also applied to individual polling operations, so an individual lava-sync or a lava-wait will fail on any node which waits longer than the default timeout.
 The node will receive a failure